e-oj/Fawn/README.md

   });
 ```

-if you prefer not to chain function calls, you don't have to:
+if you prefer not to chain function calls, you don't have to.
+The results can also be ignored:

 ```javascript
 task.update("Accounts", {firstName: "Broke", lastName: "Ass"}, {$inc: {balance: -20}})